Do Your Red Threads Match?

 In other words, don’t focus just on the fact that you’re in communications.
 If I had focused just on the fact that I had started school thinking I wanted to be a museum director, I wouldn’t be making this video for you right now.
 It took me a while to figure out that it wasn’t the environment that I was drawn to, it was the solutions that I was drawn to.
 I loved figuring out how to talk about what made a person, an individual, an exhibition, a medical school powerful.
 That’s what I loved.

 And then the third question is to ask yourself, it’s the one that serves as the idea in the Red Thread, but in a personal Red Thread it really comes down to, “What are your core beliefs, your values?”
 Those create the maze in which those problems and those solutions make unique sense to you.

 So, you don’t have to have a specific answer to any of those questions.
-You can have, and what I mean is, you don’t have to have just one answer to, “I only solve this problem.”
-You can look at the range of problems, the range of approaches that you bring, and that allows you when you’re having a conversation with someone in an interview for instance, to really focus which of the problems you’re going to focus on, on what they do, help match it up, help weave the Red Threads of your problem together with the problems they solve.
+You don’t have to have just one answer to, “I only solve this problem.”
+You can look at the range of problems, the range of approaches that you bring.
+And that allows you when you’re having a conversation with someone in an interview for instance, to really focus which of the problems you’re going to focus on, on what they do, help match it up, help weave the Red Threads of your problem together with the problems they solve.